eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Data Chain Kit/page_adoption-view.md

 ## IRS Recursive

 The IRS recursive works different as the IRS iterative.
-It does not consume the digital twins of the partners in the supply chain in a direct way, it triggers the IRS of a partner to start a IRS job to retrieve data of the sub-partners.
+It does not consume the digital twins of the partners in the supply chain in a direct way, it triggers the IRS of a partner to start an IRS job to retrieve data of the sub-partners.
 This is done to keep the structure below intransparent to the value chain above, even though it is still possible to aggregate results; pass information along the value chain.

 The following general conditions apply: